benfugate/clash-war-tracker/README.md

 to filter out old war attack information.
 Any attack that is older than this value in seconds (1 month by default) will no longer be considered when creating player evaluation variables.

+If a player does not have any attacks in the filter period, then their lifetime average stars and score will be displayed instead

 If `main.py` fails to run due to an error, the errors get output to `/clash-tracker/data/errors` which can help diagnose what's going wrong.